Historical · U.S. Department of State

 Legacy

-At the local level, Lee’s involvement in Alexandria’s civic life—through positions such as city prosecutor, council member, and mayoral candidate—demonstrated a commitment to municipal affairs that complemented his federal responsibilities.
-His advocacy for the return of part of the District of Columbia to Virginia reflected an engagement with territorial issues that would resonate decades later.
+Lee’s involvement in Alexandria’s civic life—serving as city prosecutor, councilman, and briefly mayor—demonstrated his commitment to local governance.
+His advocacy for the re‑incorporation of part of the District of Columbia into Virginia reflected a broader concern with state boundaries and jurisdictional authority that resonated beyond his lifetime.

 Sources & provenance